-23.24.
-As identification of suspected and confirmed contaminated sites within a jurisdiction progresses, it becomes possible to develop ana database or inventory of multiple sites which mayean be used to track assessment and management of individual sites over time.
-In this context, parties may wish to develop an inventory that may Inventories would allow them governments to use a risk based approach to efficiently prioritise the use of resources to protect human populations and parts of the environment at most immediate risk from exposure from the most hazardous sites.
+^{24.25.} As identification of suspected and confirmed contaminated sites within a jurisdiction progresses, it becomes possible to develop a database or inventory of multiple sites which can be used to track assessment and management of individual sites over time.
+Inventories would allow governments to use a risk based approach to efficiently prioritise the use of resources to protect human populations and parts of the environment at most immediate risk from exposure from the most hazardous sites.
 Those sites presenting the highest risk can be managed as a priority and those sites that present a low risk can be have resources allocated at a later point in time.